 Credit Myths - The Truth About Credit Scores

 When looking for advice on what things may affect your credit history, there is always the risk of encountering myths.
 Some of this guidance may be well intentioned or even seem logical, but a lot of the time it can lead to actions that do not help improve your credit history and that can sometimes even make it worse.

-If you have never checked your credit score or viewed the information that is held on your credit report, you may be in the dark as to what a credit reference agency or lender will consider when calculating a score.
+If you have never checked your credit score or viewed the information that is held on your credit report, you may be in the dark as to what a credit reference agency or lender will consider when calculating a credit score.
 Below, we have compiled some of the most common questions about credit scores and credit reports.

 What is my overall credit score?